solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_03_Introduction_to_Azure_PaaS_MySQL.md

 Azure Database for MySQL provides two options for deployment: Single Server and Flexible Server.
 Below is a summary of these offerings.
 For a more comprehensive comparison table, please consult the article [Choose the right MySQL Server option in Azure](https://docs.microsoft.com/azure/mysql/select-right-deployment-type).

+> **Note:** This guide will be focused on Flexible Server and will not explore Single Server.

 #### Flexible Server

 Flexible Server is also a PaaS service fully managed by the Azure platform, but it exposes more control to the user than Single Server.